cornelinux/authprivacyidea/README.md

 Description
 ===========
-DokuWiki Auth Plugin to work with LinOTP.
+DokuWiki Auth Plugin to work with privacyIDEA.

-Using this plugin you can authenticate the dokuwiki users gainst LinOTP.
+Using this plugin you can authenticate the dokuwiki users gainst privacyIDEA.
 The users themselves and their access rights are still managed within dokuwiki.
-At the moment you need to create a useridresolver in LinOTP, that holds the same users like the users in dokuwiki.
+At the moment you need to create a useridresolver in privacyIDEA, that holds the same users like the users in dokuwiki.

-Then activate the plugi.
+Then activate the plugin.
 Configure necessary plugin settings like:

- * URL of your LinOTP server
+ * URL of your privacyIDEA server
  * The users realm
  * whether or not the SSL certificate should be checked...

 ...and select the plugin as active plugin.

-Now you can login with the tokens enrolled in LinOTP for the users.
+Now you can login with the tokens enrolled in privacyIDEA for the users.

 Troubleshooting
 ===============